-Charles Ingersoll, who himself frequently argued before the Court, described the scene somewhat more positively soon after the courtroom's construction in 1810:
+Charles Ingersoll, who himself frequently argued before the Court, described the scene somewhat more positively soon after the court-room's construction in 1810:

 Under the senate chamber is the hall of justice, the ceiling of which is not unfancifully formed by the arches that support the former.
 The judges, in their robes of solemn black, are raised on seats of grave mahogany; and below them is the bar, surrounded by a Doric colonnade, somewhat elevated above the bar, and behind that an arcade, still higher, so contrived as to afford auditors double rows of terrace seats, thrown in segments round the trans verse arch, under which the judges sit.
+219 den aroused great public interest, the chamber quickly proved too small:

 The size of the room provided certain challenges.
-According to one newspaper, "the Judges are compelled to put on their robes in the presence of the spectators, which is an awkward ceremony, and destroys the effect intended to be produced by assuming the gown."
-When cases such as Gibbons v.
-Ogden aroused great public interest, the chamber quickly proved too small:
+According to one newspaper, "the Judges are compelled to put on their robes in the presence of the spectators, which is an awkward ceremony, and destroys the effect intended to be produced by assuming the gown."220 When cases such as Gibbons v.
+Og-

 [I]n size it is wholly insufficient for the accommodation of the Bar, and the spectators who wish to attend.
-Many of the members [of Congress] were obliged to leave their seats to make room for the ladies, some of whom were sworn in, and with much difficulty found places within the Bar.
+Many of the members [of Congress] were obliged to leave their seats to make room for the ladies, some of whom were sworn in, and with much difficulty found places within the Bar.221

 The arrival of the Court each year marked the beginning of Washington's social calendar.
-The Justices received so many invitations that, Charles Ingersoll attests, they began "a day's session $\therefore$ after robing & taking their places, by receiving from the Marshal their cards of invitation and taking up their pens to answer them before the list of cases [was] called for hearing."
+The Justices received so many invitations that, Charles Ingersoll attests, they began "a day's session . . . after robing & taking their places, by receiving from the Marshal their cards of invitation and taking up their pens to answer them before the list of cases [was] called for hearing."
 There was little of the formal distance now expected between the advocates and the Justices, or between the Justices and members of the political branches.
 John Quincy Adams, while Secretary of State, wrote: